 At Clover Kids Show & Tell in the Ag Society Hall on Sunday, Aug.
-4, 4-H Clover Kids may show & tell 1 small animal such as a dog, cat, rabbit, household pet - excluding larger livestock such as a bucket calf or goat.
-See page 13 for complete information.
+3, Clover Kids may show & tell 1 small animal such as a dog, cat, rabbit or household pet - excluding larger livestock such as a bucket calf or goat.
+See page 15 for complete information.

-The Nebraska 4-H policy for Animal Exhibits for Clover Kids is online at https://4h.unl.edu/policy-handbook/section-16.
+The Nebraska 4-H policy for Animal Exhibits for Clover Kids is online at https://go.unl.edu/4h-clover-kid-animals.